History of religion in the United States: School prayer and the Supreme Court since 1947

 In 1962, the Supreme Court extended this analysis to the issue of prayer in public schools.
 In Engel v.
-Vitale 370 U.S. 421 (1962), the Court determined it unconstitutional for state officials to compose an official school prayer and require its recitation in public schools, even when it is non-denominational and students may excuse themselves from participation.
+Vitale (1962), the Court determined it unconstitutional for state officials to compose an official school prayer and require its recitation in public schools, even when it is non-denominational and students may excuse themselves from participation.
 As such, any teacher, faculty, or student can pray in school, in accordance with their own religion.
 However, they may not lead such prayers in class, or in other "official" school settings such as assemblies or programs.

 Currently, the Supreme Court applies a three-pronged test to determine whether legislation comports with the Establishment Clause, known as the "Lemon Test".
 First, the legislature must have adopted the law with a neutral or non-religious purpose.
 Second, the statute's principal or primary effect must be one that neither advances nor inhibits religion.
 Third, the statute must not result in an excessive entanglement of government with religion.